SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models

-\textbf{Image-to-Image and Inpainting.} Besides text-to-image generation, SUN can also be used as a plug-in to accelerate image-to-image as well as inpaining diffusion models.
-As shown in the Fig \ref{fig:img2img}, without any training on the target model, SUN is able to generate results comparable to the original model with only 4 steps.
+Besides text-to-image generation, SUN can also be used as a plug-in to accelerate image-to-image as well as inpaining diffusion models.
+As shown in the Fig. \ref{fig:img2img}, without any training on the target model, SUN is able to generate results comparable to the original model with only 4 steps.